realworldocaml/book/duniverse/ppx_assert/README.md

 ppx\_assert
 ===========

-Assert-like extension nodes that raise useful errors on failure.
+Extension nodes to compare value and raise useful errors if they differ.

 This ppx rewriter defines 3 extension nodes.